-1. Brighten your days with Autumn Gold
+1. Brighten your days with autumn colours

 2. Enjoy peace and quiet off the beaten track

 Reconnect with nature and visit some of the 17 National Nature Reserves.
 With ancient Caledonian forests, shimmering lochs and rugged mountains, Glen Affric looks truly stunning in autumn.
-Don’t miss the nearby glens of Strathfarrar and Cannich, and many other hidden gems off the beaten track.

-3. Make a splash
+3. Make a splash in Scotland’s waters

 4. Great autumn thrills